-An intergovernmental service agreements, also known as an IGSA, is an agreement between the Department of Homeland Security‘s Immigration and Customs Enforcement agency and local county jails.
-IGSAs are usually with local detention centers.
+An intergovernmental service agreement, also known as an IGSA, is an agreement between the Department of Homeland Security‘s Immigration and Customs Enforcement agency and a county or local jail to hold immigrants.

 IGSAs create “contracts” between ICE and local jails that are willing to have “administrative detainees.”
 These detainees are immigrants who haven’t been charged with criminal violations.
 They are held in custody as they go through the immigration hearing process and until they receive a final decision from an immigration court on whether they can remain in the United States.